yasir2000/openwrt-oldwiki-md/AR7Port.rst

 If you'd like to help out and maybe have a patch or two, please talk to one of the developers working on this via IRC in the OpenWrt channel.
 Some people working on this are: nbd, wbx, wickus, z3ro, ralf, mache, sw_ and ydef.

+== IRC ==

+There is a specifically targeted #ar7 irc channel complementary to #openwrt on Freenet where those devoted to hacking ar7 based routers go to hang out.

 = Other stuff =
 == Model-specific information ==